Incrediblentity/Code-Blooded/README.md

 2) https://g.co/gemini/share/005748971689

-And the preview of our website can be viewed on: https://g.co/gemini/share/005748971689
+And our website can be viewed on: (https://smart-harvest-copy-3f990842.base44.app)

 Frontend: User interface (HTML), styling (CSS), and client-side logic (JavaScript).